Bounds for standard $L$-functions: Localized elements of the Kirillov model

-By analogy to \S\ref{sec:whittaker-functions-1}, we denote by $C_c^\infty(N_H \backslash H,\psi)$ the space of smooth compactly-supported functions $H \rightarrow \mathbb{C}$ satisfying \eqref{eqn:kirillov-model-defn}.
 It is known, and relatively straightforward to see, that the space $C_c^\infty(N_H \backslash H, \psi)$ is contained in the Hilbert space $\pi^0$ and is smooth under the action of $H$.
 Jacquet \cite[Prop 5]{MR2733072} established the deeper fact that it is smooth under the action of $G$, i.e., that